Semi-Continental Grip (Volley)

 - Volley TechniqueVolley technique refers to the mechanics of striking the ball before it bounces, using a short, firm punch action rather than a full groundstroke swing.

-- Half-VolleyA half-volley is struck immediately after the ball bounces, contacting it at ankle or shoe height before it rises — a reactive "scoop" that requires exceptional timing and low body position.
+- Half-VolleyA half-volley is struck immediately after the ball bounces, contacting it at ankle or shoe height before it rises.
+This means a reactive "scoop" that requires exceptional timing and low body position.

-- Grip Pressure (Tennis)Grip pressure is how tightly a player holds the racquet handle, and it should generally stay relaxed through most of the swing, firming only briefly at the moment of contact.
+- Grip Pressure (Tennis)Grip pressure is how tightly a player holds the racquet handle.
+It should generally stay relaxed through most of the swing, firming only briefly at the moment of contact.

-- Grip Change Speed Between ShotsGrip change speed is how quickly and reliably a player rotates the racquet in their hand between strokes that require different grips, and a slow or incomplete change is a frequent hidden cause of mis-hits.
+- Grip Change Speed Between ShotsGrip change speed is how quickly and reliably a player rotates the racquet in their hand between strokes that require different grips.
+A slow or incomplete change is a frequent hidden cause of mis-hits.

 Related guides & benchmarks